codeninja02/Messaging-App/README.md

 ## Setup

-Just set your firebase configurations in the `\firebase.js` file
+Just set your firebase configurations in the `\firebase.js` file.

 ```
   var config = {